-Properties in Java | Example Program
+Properties in Java

 Properties in Java is a class that is a child class (subclass) of Hashtable.
 It is mainly used to maintain the list of values in which key and value pairs are represented in the form of strings.

+In other words, keys and values in Properties objects should be of type String.
 Properties class was added in JDK 1.0 version.
 It is present in java.util.Properties package.
 It provides additional methods to retrieve and store data from the properties file.

-Hierarchy of Properties class in Java
+Hierarchy of Properties Class in Java

 Properties class extends Hashtable class that extends Dictionary class.
 It implements Map, Serializable, and Cloneable interfaces.
+The hierarchy diagram of Properties class in Java is shown in the below figure.

 The general declaration of Properties class is declared as given below: